 Helping a depressed person

 Helping Someone with a Mood Disorder – Covers how to support a loved one through depression treatment and recovery.
 (Depression and Bipolar Support Alliance)

 Helping Someone Receive Treatment – What to do (and not to do) when trying to help a loved one get help for depression.
 (Families for Depression Awareness)

-Helping Someone Manage Depression – Tips on how families can work together to manage depression treatment.
+What is the role of the family caregiver? – Tips on how families can work together to manage depression treatment.
 (Families for Depression Awareness)